difference between fha and conventional loan difference between fha and conventional loan

 What are the advantages of a conventional loan?

 Conventional loans offer several advantages, including flexibility in loan terms, lower interest rates for borrowers with strong credit, and the ability to cancel PMI once home equity reaches 20%.
-They also come with higher loan limits outlined by Freddie Mac and Fannie Mae.
+They also come with higher loan limits, as outlined by Freddie Mac and Fannie Mae.
 However, conventional loans demand higher credit scores, larger down payments, and verified stable income, which may limit access for some buyers.
 They appeal to those who can manage large initial payments and are looking for long-term financial savings.

 [sibwp_form id=6]